thinkshout/thinkshout/careers/02-senior-software-engineer.md

 title: Senior Software Engineer
 permalink: careers/senior-softwar-engineer/
 mailto: jobs@thinkshout.com
+blurb: Senior Software Engineers at ThinkShout are responsible for the delivery of world-class open source solutions.
 active: true
 ---
 Senior Software Engineers at ThinkShout are responsible for the technical architecture and delivery of world-class open source solutions built with Drupal, PHP, Symfony, Angular, Ember, Ruby, Jekyll, Node.js and anything else that serves our clients, the nonprofit tech community, and is a blast to play (and work) with.